MidoHossam14/MachineLearningAlgorithms/notebooks/SVM-NN Models/README.md

 ## How to Run

-1. Ensure you have Python 3.x and the required libraries:
+1. Ensure you have Python 3.9 (or less) and the required libraries:
     - numpy, pandas, matplotlib, seaborn, scikit-learn, tensorflow, keras

 2. Open and run the notebook: